Egypt Vacation: Itinerary Ideas for 8 Days

 Day 2: LUXOR (Valley of the Kings & Hatshepsut Temple)

-Today we stopped first at giant statues called the Colossi of Memnon, which were built in 1350 BC.
+Today we stopped first at giant statues called the Colossi of Memnon, built in 1350 BC.
 Battered by desert winds and occasional Nile floods, these two statues have been here for over 3,400 years!
-Legend has it that the statues used to make a mysteriou whistling sound, but over the ages these stopped, and now they are lost to history.
+Legend has it that the statues used to make a mysterious whistling sound, but over the ages these stopped, and now are lost to history. colossi of memnon, luxor, egypt

 Next, we made our way to the Mortuary Temple of Hatshepsut.
 Located beneath surrounding cliffs, it is impressive to see from a distance!
 Up close, there are many statues, carved pillars, and original hieroglyphics in excellent shape.
-I was also excited to see a place dedicated to the first female Pharaoh!
+I was also excited to see a place dedicated to the first female Pharaoh!mortuary temple hatshepsut, luxor, egypt

 While the temple’s 3,400 year-old history is fascinating, I’ve never been so sweaty in my life!
 Since we went in June it was almost 110°F that day!
 While our guide Adham explained the site to us, our group was, as usual, hounded by vendors.
 It is honestly super annoying, but you get used to it.